DrPenguin64/CaliforniaDevilHunters/README.md

  what would be the best genre
 easy ..music could be metal
- maybe in this california people  speak french (it is a bit like canada) or in a country with more interesting architecture?asdffmm2
+ maybe in this california people  speak french (it is a bit like canada)

 Maybelline incorporate